stanmaz/BBOalert/README.md

 BBOalert is useful for all types of BBO users :

-- <b>casual players without a fixed partner</b> : the common bidding system for all BBO users is SAYC.
+- <b>casual players without a regular partner</b> : the common bidding system for all BBO users is SAYC.
 In such a case, only a few bids should be alerted 'pro forma' because all players are supposed to know SAYC basics.
 BBOalert will record each alerted bid and will automatically recall it if identical situation occurs.
 You only alert once !
 The program enables you to define also keyboard shortcuts for frequently used expressions.
-- <b>'natural' players with a fixed partner</b> : SAYC is simple but inefficient in many situations.
+- <b>'natural' players with a regular partner</b> : SAYC is simple but inefficient in many situations.
 Adding some gadgets gives obvious advantages.
 BBOalert will help to document particular agreements.
 By using a common database with the partner, the explanation given to the opponents will be coherent.
 Practicing natural systems other than SAYC imply frequent alerting because of few, but essential differences.
-- <b>'artificial' players with a fixed partner</b> : playing an artificial system on BBO is an impossible task.
+- <b>'artificial' players with a regular partner</b> : playing an artificial system on BBO is an impossible task.
 Practically every bid should be alerted and explained.
 Frustrated opponents will quickly abandon your table.
 BBOalert enables the formal description of the system in all details and the opponents will receive correct information.
 Advanced features enable you to differentiate seat dependent openings and to program different defense schemes depending on conventions used by opponents.

 ## Installation